 DBS decreases the abnormal movements and postures of dystonia, especially in generalized, primary, and inherited forms of the disorder.
 The degree of benefit appears to vary with both the type of dystonia and the duration of the symptoms.
 DBS may help patients with other forms of dystonia if medical therapy fails, but the response may be less.

 Also known as oral-facial dystonia, this syndrome is a combination of two forms of dystonia: blepharospasm and oromandibular dystonia.
-Movement disorder doctors work closely with Raymond Sekula, MD, director of the Cranial Nerve Disorders Program, to identify patients with Meige Syndrome who may benefit from DBS.
+Movement disorder doctors work closely the Cranial Nerve Disorders Program, to identify patients with Meige Syndrome who may benefit from DBS.

 Who Should get Deep Brain Stimulation (DBS)?